 September 9th, 2023 is World First Aid Day, an annual campaign to promote the importance of first aid training in preventing injuries and saving lives.

 Caring Means Being Prepared

-As we age chronic disease and decline in mobility, sight, hearing & cognitive abilities can contribute to accidents.
+As we age, chronic disease and decline in mobility, sight, hearing and cognitive abilities can contribute to accidents.
 The ability of a family caregiver to respond to emergencies can make the difference between life and death.
 This is especially true when a heart attack, stroke or falls are involved.

 Easy as 1,2,3,4

-Ensure that you keep a first aid kit that reflects your training and abilities at home and fully stocked at all times.
+Ensure that you keep a first aid kit that reflects your training and abilities at home and keep it stocked at all times.

 Keep your certification up to date.
 First aid evolves and procedures change in order to be relevant in the world today.
 It is very important to understand the improvements in first aid procedures so you can provide the very best care for your loved one.

 First aid is your first line of defense in an emergency and non-emergency situations.
 It is extremely important that you act on your training.
 A first aid course does not replace the need for medical professionals.
 Training or no training you should always call911 in cases of emergencies and seek advice or assistance from a medical professional such as a registered nurse or doctor when you are dealing with situations outside of your training.